Rahul02M/CLOTHEX-E-commerce-website/README.md

 1.Introduction

- - This is a sample 🛒e-commerce website built using HTML, CSS, and JavaScript.
+ - This is a sample fronted 🛒e-commerce website built using React.js.
 The website is designed to showcase the various features of an e-commerce website, including product listings, shopping carts, and login pages.

 2.Key Sections Covered